 Other fixes for Fortnite lag on PC

 If you’ve tried everything we’ve mentioned so far and are still experiencing latency issues, there are a few more things that you can try.
-For one, your issue could be caused if there are other programs running on your computer that are using up its RAM.
+For one, your issue could be caused if other programs are running on your computer that are using up its RAM.

-To solve this, open your system’s Task Manager, then click on the Performance tab to see how much RAM is currently being used.
+To solve this, open your system’s Task Manager, then click on the Performance tab to see how much RAM is currently in use.
 If you notice your RAM is high, you can free up a bit of space by closing any unnecessary programs that are running in the background.